poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-03-07-green-energy-llm.md

 On the one hand, the experiment was a success.
 Everything was complete within a couple of hours - all my blog posts, templates and redirects ported over to Eleventy.
 The resulting HTML matched the Metalsmith version 100% (aside from some whitespace).

 On the other hand, it was a failure.
 My curiosity and excitement at the beginning quickly faded as I watched the LLM do it's thing.
 By the end, I was left feeling a bit icky, empty and sad.
 My hand-written code had been replaced with machine-written code I don't know or trust.
+I'd just created a mountain of [comprehension debt](https://codemanship.wordpress.com/2025/09/30/comprehension-debt-the-ticking-time-bomb-of-llm-generated-code/).

 I haven't even pushed the feature branch up yet, let alone merged it.
 I wouldn't want to, without going through it thoroughly to make sure I understand it.
 In fact, I don't plan to use it directly.
 Instead, I expect I'll write the code again myself by hand and just use the LLM-generated version as a reference point.

 This is my personal website after all.
-It _means_ something to me, for the code to have be written by me.
+It _means_ something to me, for the code to have be written by me, just the same as the actual blog posts.

 It wasn't all for nothing though.
-I learned things along the way - and I have some thoughts to share...
+I learned things along the way - and I'd like to share some thoughts about my experience with you.

 ## Thoughts on OpenCode

-The experience was quite different to using Copilot, which I have used for work.
+Using OpenCode felt quite different to using Copilot, which I have used for work.

 I'm used to Copilot prompting me for confirmation each time the model wants to use the command line.